-The sweet and salty combination of these Buckeye bars is incredible.
-Then the fact that it also has the chocolate and peanut butter combination makes it even better!
+The sweet and salty combination of these No-Bake Buckeye Pretzel Bars is incredible.
+The fact that it also has the beloved chocolate and peanut butter combination makes it even better!
 I LOVE the combination of all three together – SO dangerous.
-I can’t even decide what I like better, these bars or my Buckeye brownies.
+I can’t even decide what I like better, these No-Bake Buckeye Pretzel Bars or my Buckeye brownies.
 I also have a recipe for Buckeye Bark that is out of this world!

 These bars don’t take very long to mix together and are ready in no time.
 The hardest part of this recipe is waiting for the bars to chill before enjoying the chocolate and peanut butter deliciousness.